Grinding Your Own Hamburgers

 When you grind your own hamburgers you are assured of the freshest meat, just the right fat to lean ratio, and you know that the meat hasn't been contaminated by an improperly cleaned grinder, and if you cook it promptly, there is less time for microbial growth.

 Regardless of the tool, begin by removing any silverskin, cartilage, and bones.
-Then cut the meat and fat into 1 to 1" to 1.5" cubes.
-Chill the meat after cutting to make it stiffer.
-I've been known to put the cubes on a cookie tray in the freezer for up to 30 minutes.
-Just don't freeze it or the ice crystals will begin to tear open the cell walls and make the meat mushy.
+Then cut the meat and fat into 1-inch cubes.
+Put the cubes on a sheet pan in the freezer for up to 30 minutes.
+Ge it stiff but don’t freeze it solid or the ice crystals will begin to tear open the cell walls and make the meat mushy.

 There are three good tools for grinding your own: